coopcycle/coopcycle-web/shopify-gateway/README.md

 │  registers webhooks             │
 └─────────────────────────────────┘
 ```

+Because the merchant chooses their cooperative *after* OAuth, the gateway holds
+the access token for the two redirects in between.
+It is stored server-side as a
+pending install with a one-hour TTL, deleted the moment the cooperative accepts
+it, and never placed in a cookie or in any URL.

 Only the gateway's domain needs to be registered in the Shopify Partner dashboard.
 Each
 cooperative's instance never communicates directly with Shopify during the install flow.